bababouf/Traveling-Salesman/README.md

 - Program Loop

 **Setup**
-1. _readInSimulationMode()_ : prompts the user to select between the 5-city or 6-city simulation.
+1. _readInSimulationMode()_ : prompts the user to select between the 5, 6, or 7 city simulation.
 All other choices are rejected
 2. _initializeConfigurationMatrix()_ : will initialize the configuration matrix (depending on the simulation selected) as discussed above
-3. _setAdjacencyMatrix()_ : sets the adjacency matrix to either the 5-city matrix or 6-city matrix
+3. _setAdjacencyMatrix()_ : sets the adjacency matrix to either the 5, 6, or 7 city matrix

 **Program Loop**